Disclosure: Hackr.io is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission.

 Note: - If you wish to group multiple images then place them in an unordered list.
 Each list item will be floated to the left.

-Q: Please explain Bootstrap alerts.
+Question: Please explain Bootstrap alerts.
 Also, tell how you will create a Bootstrap Dismissal Alert.

-A: Used for styling messages to the user, Bootstrap Alerts provide contextual feedback messages for typical user actions.
+Answer: Used for styling messages to the user, Bootstrap Alerts provide contextual feedback messages for typical user actions.
 To create a Bootstrap Dismissal Alert:

 - Create a wrapper <div> and add a .alert class and one of the 4 contextual classes, namely .alert-danger, .alert-info, .alert-success, and .alert-warning, for adding a basic alert